 Chlorine does a fantastic job of sanitizing everything in the pool–including the swimmers.
 When you get out of the pool, I guarantee you are about as clean as you will ever be.
 After a swim (in a bunch of pool chemicals) you don’t really need more harsh chemicals.
 First and foremost swimmers need products that will release and remove the pool chemicals, and most importantly, the chlorine.

 You can use our shower gel as a shampoo and it works extremely well getting the chlorine off.
 However, we recommend using only our conditioner for your hair.
 It is made to be a conditioner that also cleans.
 Its primary job is to neutralize chlorine, balance the pH of your hair and restore the moisture.
-It also contains Aztec Clay which will grab onto any impurities and gently lift them away when you rinse off the conditioner.
+It also contains special ingredients which will grab onto any impurities and gently lift them away when you rinse off the conditioner.

 Apply a lotion that adds moisture back into your skin.
 Make sure it is pH balanced as well.